rajprins/nettest/README.md

 ## Usage

-`nettest` requires a [config file](#configuration-file) to understand how to run.
-By default, `nettest` will look for a file named `config.yaml` in your current working directory and write the test report in the same directory as a file named `testresults.log`.
+Nettest requires a [config file](#configuration-file) to understand how to run.
+By default, Nettest will look for a file named `config.yaml` in your current working directory and write the test report in the same directory as a file named `testresults.log`.
 To change these behaviors and see other usage options, run `nettest -h`.

 ```
 Usage of ./nettest:
   -config string
-    	Location of the nettest config file.
+    	Location of the Nettest config file.
 Accepts a local file location or a HTTP web server location. (default "config.yaml")
   -directory string
-    	Directory to save the nettest report. (default ".")
+    	Directory to save the Nettest report. (default ".")
   -log
     	Prints test report to standard out.
   -timeout int